Most of the time, when real estate pros look for CRMs, they come across the ones that can have a steep monthly price tag.

-As you might have noted, you will need to make up your mind about the different sections and fields you will need before you start to create different apps/templates for your Podio real estate CRM.
+You will need to decide about the different sections and fields you will need before creating different apps/templates for your Podio real estate CRM.

-And quite often, you will only realize during the process of adding that it would make sense to add another field that you didn’t think of before.
+And quite often, you will only realize during the process of adding that adding another field that you didn’t think of before would make sense.

 But that’s no problem with Podio because it’s highly flexible.